amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 If a seller has authorized you to make calls to Amazon Marketplace Web Service on their behalf, you can use the Authorization API to migrate that authorization to a [hybrid Selling Partner API application](#Hybrid-Selling-Partner-API-applications).
 This eliminates the need to request authorization from the selling partner again.
 For more information, see the [Authorization API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/authorization-api-use-case-guide/authorization-api-use-case-guide-v1.md).

-# Amazon Partner Network authorization workflow
+# Amazon Seller Central Partner Network authorization workflow

 **For seller applications only**

-The Amazon Partner Network authorization workflow is an OAuth authorization workflow that the selling partner initiates from the Amazon Partner Network detail page.
-When you list a Selling Partner API application on the Amazon Partner Network, selling partners can authorize your application by clicking an **Authorize Now** button on the detail page.
+The Amazon Seller Central Partner Network (Amazon SCPN) authorization workflow is an OAuth authorization workflow that the selling partner initiates from the Amazon SCPN detail page.
+When you list a Selling Partner API application on the Amazon SCPN, selling partners can authorize your application by clicking an **Authorize Now** button on the detail page.

 **Testing your authorization workflow**

-Before listing your application on the Amazon Partner Network, you should test your authorization workflow while your application is in draft status.
+Before listing your application on the Amazon SCPN, you should test your authorization workflow while your application is in draft status.
 Your test workflow won’t be exactly the same as the final production workflow, but you'll be able to ensure that your application can exchange parameters with Amazon and receive authorization information.

 **To set up a test authorization workflow**